SoftUni-Internal/interactive-content/EN/05-While-Loop/01-Real-Life-Example.md

 As a structure, they differ from "**for**" loops, and even have a simple syntax.

-Before we proceed with the lesson, let us cover оne more examples from real life.
+Before we proceed with the lesson, let us cover оne more real life example.

 [image assetsSrc="05-bucket-example.png" /]